Clara Novello Davies

-Clara Novello Davies (7 April 1861 – 7 February 1943) was a Welsh singer, teacher and conductor.
+Clara Novello Davies (7 April 1861 – 7 February 1943) was a Welsh singer, teacher, composer, and conductor.
 She used the pen name Pencerddes Morgannwg.

 Early life

-Clara Novello Davies was born in Cardiff to Jacob Davies, a miner, and Margaret (née Evans) Davies.
+Clara Novello Davies was born on 7 April 1861.
 She was named after Clara Novello, a famous soprano (1818–1908).
 Her father, leader of the church choir, taught her to play the harmonium.
 She also studied music with Charles Williams of the Llandaff Cathedral.

 Career

 Davies was accompanist for the Cardiff United Choir and Cardiff Blue Ribbon Choir, as a young woman.
 In 1883, she founded and conducted the Royal Welsh Ladies' Choir.

 In 1893 two of her students, May John and Elsie Drinkwater won a prize at the National Eisteddfod in Pontypridd singing 'Quis est homo?' from Rossini's Stabat Mater.
 This led to an invitation for her choir to attend the World's Columbian Exposition in Chicago that year.
 At the Exposition May John took the prize for best soprano.
 The choir also sang at the Paris Exposition (1900).

 Davies was still conducting into her seventies when her New York-based Novello Davies Artist Choir was invited to the 1937 Paris Exposition.
 The choir raised funds for charity during both World Wars.

 Clara Novello Davies published an instructional book, You Can Sing (1928), and a memoir, The Life I Have Loved (1940).
 She also wrote songs, including "Friend!"
 (1905) and "Mother!"
 (1911).
 She was awarded the Médaille de Mérite by the French government, in 1937.
 Among her voice students were American actress Dorothy Dickson, baritone Louis Graveure, and opera singer Mary Ellis.